 |Potassium g||Sodium g||Chloride g|

 This daily nutrition requirements chart lists Calories, essential vitamins and mineral needs per day.
-We have developed this form to be a simple dietary intake calculator.
+We have developed this form to be a simple dietary intake calculator used in conjunction with our food fact charts.
 A proper recommended data table includes personal dietary needs, BMI and weight values and goals for life.

 The goals of this study is not only to prevent nutrient deficiencies, but also to reduce the risk of chronic diseases such as osteoporosis, cancer and cardiovascular disease.